scivision/python-performance/README.md

 # Python Performance

 All benchmarks are platform-independent (run on any computing device with appropriate hardware).
-A few tests require an NVIDIA GPU with Cuda toolkit installed.
+CuPy tests require an NVIDIA GPU with CUDA toolkit installed.

-Continuous integration conducted on:

--   Ubuntu (Travis-CI)
--   MacOS (Travis-CI)
--   Windows (AppVeyor)

-Tested on Python 3.5, 3.6 and PyPy3.

 ## Install